luricodes/Samuraizer/README.md

 [![PyQt6](https://img.shields.io/badge/PyQt-6.0%2B-green.svg)](https://www.riverbankcomputing.com/software/pyqt/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 A powerful Python-based analysis and processing tool with both command-line (CLI) and graphical (GUI) interfaces.
 Samuraizer provides comprehensive insights into your data structure, with advanced features for large-scale analysis and visualization.
+Samuraizer analyses files from local folder structures or Git repositories and saves them in structured data formats of your choice.
+With the help of an intelligent caching system and file validation using hashing, scans of any size are processed in seconds.

 ## 🌟 Features